(Photo Credit: Kevin Dooley/Flickr)

 Case 2: The market price for the employee's skills has changed

 For example, the demand for occupational therapists remains hot nationwide, even in this recession.
-If a company has an OT who is fully competent in the role (e.g., 10 years of experience or more, so no increase in competence or productivity from last year), the company may need to pay 5% more to keep her/him simply because of the market demand pressure on wages.
+If a company has an OT who is fully competent in the role (e.g., 10 years of experience or more, so no increase in competence or productivity from last year), the company may need to pay 5 percent more to keep her/him simply because of the market demand pressure on wages.

 This brings up why I don't like "cost of living" adjustments: just because the price of oil goes up does not mean wages for a particular job should go up.
 The correct factor to consider is market price changes for workers in a job.